 If you have an infection or an STD, a medication may be able to help, especially antibiotics, which can treat infections quite well.

 There are many reasons why you may be bleeding after menopause.
 Some of them may be more harmless, such as your hormone levels being off.
 Other times, it could lead to cancer.
 The point is that you shouldn't worry.
 Instead, go to your doctor and see what the cause is.
 Odds are, the cause is something simple, and you can get it treated and move onto your life.
 If there is a problem, such as cancer, you maybe wondering how you can cope with the news.

 A doctor may take you to a counselor in order to help you.
-A counselor can explain more about living with cancer, and give you ways to live your life to your fullest while you still can.
-If you have cancer, then seek help and try to win the battle against this terrifying disease.
+A counselor can help offer support and coping tools during this transitional time, and give you ways to live your life in a way that is the most fulfilling to you.